At a Glance

 This research area tackles these issues.
 We study the relationship between labor-force participation and major phases and transitions in the life course by analyzing participation as both the treatment and the outcome of life-course trajectories.
 One focus is on health outcomes.
-For example, cognitive functioning and disability are related to early life conditions, prime working-age career trajectories, and labor supply among the elderly.
-Quality of work and well-being is another focus.
-Moreover, we study the main drivers of trends in labor-force participation, and forecast its future development.
+For example, cognitive functioning and disability are related to early-life conditions, prime working-age career trajectories, and labor supply among the elderly.
+The quality of work and well-being is another focus.
+Moreover, we study the main drivers of trends in labor-force participation and forecast its future development.

-Analyses are conducted at both the macro and the micro levels using data collections and time series of official statistics, as well as survey and register data.
+Analyses are conducted at both the macro and micro levels using data collections, time series of official statistics, and survey and register data.
 Whenever possible, we apply state-of-the-art methods for causal inference that exploit exogenous variation, such as in natural experiments.
 To forecast future trends in labor-force participation, we will explore the potential of Bayesian approaches.

 Demographic Change, Economics, Employment, Retirement, Life Course, Projections and Forecasting

 Projects of this Research Area